Rogdham/pyzstd/index.rst

 .. py:function:: compress_stream(input_stream, output_stream, *, level_or_option=None, zstd_dict=None, pledged_input_size=None, read_size=131_072, write_size=131_591, callback=None)

     A fast and convenient function, it compresses *input_stream* and writes the compressed data to *output_stream*.
-It's zero memory copy.
+It doesn't close the streams.

     The default values of *read_size* and *write_size* parameters are the buffer sizes recommended by zstd, increasing them may be faster.